 - Life Cocoon: This ability is not often used as a proper tank cooldown (like Ironbark or Pain Suppression) but more like a holy-shit-the-tank-is-dying kind of cooldown.
 If there are no obvious situation when the tanks need extra healing/absorbs, use this on cooldown anyway to save mana.
 It’s a great instant heal too since it applies Renewing Mist and Enveloping Mist, which is good for times when your hands are full.

 - Essence Font: your expensive AoE heal.
+It has a 12 sec cooldown and can be used on the move.
 The long and short of it is that you want to use this as soon as you have 6+ injured players within 25 yards.
 In a long fight, this means that you will struggle with mana, so you will need to compensate by using Thunder Focus Tea on free Vivifys to save as much as possible.

 Planning your healing for maximum efficiency comes with experience: both general know-how of your class but also after having done the same encounter several times.
 Try to always figure out when to use your spells and where to stand at what exact time, since range has no small part in it too.
 Never be out of range when the damage hits!